ATFinke-Productions/Steppy-2/README.md

 ### Ok, fine.
 So why not have ads?
 I spent a lot of time crafting a simple, elegant user interface.
 I'm not going to ruin it by sticking an ad in the middle of it.

+## Future

+Potential integration with Apple Watch.
+Most likely not due to the strength of Apple's built in fitness apps.